MatthewDun/Port-Scanner-v1/README.md

 HOW TO USE:

-Start the venv using source venv/bin/activate start the flask app using python app.py go to the url and scan some ports!
+-Start the venv using source venv/bin/activate.
+-start the flask app using python app.py.
+-go to the url and scan some ports!.

 Refrences: